-Built in Ming Dynasty, Black Dragon Pool is perched 12 kilometers far from the east-northern suburb of Kunming City.
-Water in the pool is dark green and was said that a black dragon hidden in the pool, and thus the name “Black Dragon Poll” was given.
+Built during the Ming Dynasty (1368 CE – 1644 CE), Black Dragon Pool is perched 12 kilometers from the suburb of Lijiang.
+The water in the pool is dark green, and it was said that a black dragon lay hidden in the pool, and thus the name “Black Dragon Poll” was born.

-Water in the pool is black and it was legendarily told to place black dragon lives in.
 As a famous Taoist temple in ancient times, Black Dragon Pool is composed of Longquan Temple (Dragon Spring Temple) and Black Dragon Palace, both of which are enveloped by verdant trees.
 The temples were enlarged and reconstructed several times during subsequent dynasties.
-Most of the buildings in the scenic area today were completed during Qing Dynasty.
-Black Dragon Pool is well-known for its four scenic features: plum planted in Tang Dynasty, cypress in Song Dynasty, camellia in Ming Dynasty, and tomb in Ming Dynasty.
+Most of the buildings in the scenic area today were completed during Qing Dynasty (1644 CE – 1912 CE).
+Black Dragon Pool is well-known for its four scenic features: plum trees were planted during the Tang Dynasty, cypresses in the Song Dynasty, camellia during the Ming Dynasty, and tomb in Ming Dynasty.

-The ancient plum was planted 1200 years ago during Tang Dynasty.
-Its main branch has already died of old age, while the remaining branches are growing vigorously.
-The cypress, 28-meter-high, enjoys a history of 900-plus years and it is the loftiest ancient tree in China.
-The trunk of the cypress is so thick that it needs to be embraced by five men hand in hand.
-The camellia is standing in the vicinity of the plum and cypress.
-Every year in early spring, when other camellias are just in buds, this has been in full blossom.
+The ancient plum tree was planted 1,200 years ago during Tang Dynasty.
+Its main branch has already died of old age, however the remaining branches are growing vigorously.
+The cypress, at 28 meters high, is more than 900 years old and is among the loftiest ancient trees in all China.
+The trunk of the cypress tree is so thick that it takes five adults to encircle it by holding hands.
+The camellia stands in the vicinity of the plum and cypress trees.
+Every year in early spring, when other camellias are just in buds, this one is often in full blossom.

 Admission Ticket: 20 Yuan

 Recommended Visiting Time: 2 hours

 Opening Time: 08:30-18:00

 Location: 1, Lan’an Road, Panlong District, Kunming